Vilon (KE): Research Overview

 Vilon is a Khavinson bioregulator dipeptide (KE) consisting of lysine and glutamic acid, originally isolated from thymus gland extracts.
 Developed by Professor Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology, it acts as a molecular signaling compound that restores normal gene expression and protein synthesis in immune and epithelial cells.
-Research shows Vilon increases mean lifespan by 20-40% in animal studies and suppresses tumor development.

 - Stimulates thymocyte proliferation and enlarges thymic lobules.